 Finding a Fix

-Repairing the problem can reportedly cost anywhere between $250 and $500 to fix, and we’ve figured out the reason for that discrepancy.
+Repairing the problem can reportedly cost anywhere between $250 and $500 to fix, why such a big discrepancy?
+Well, it depends.

 The “Cleaning” Solution